EkkaratT/a6_Let-s-Talk-with-Yourself/README.md

 ---

-### 2.2 Analysis of Issues Related to Models Providing Unrelated Information (0.25 Point)
+### 2.2 Analysis of Issues Related to Models Providing Unrelated Information

 #### A. Issues with the Retriever (FAISS)
 - **Problem:** The retriever may fetch documents that are not closely related to the question.